 Note: Chapter 3 makes provision for the conciliation of complaints.

-- (b) that the person make an apology of a kind specified by the PSC, - that the person make reparation as specified by the PSC for the conduct the subject of the complaint, - (d) that the person be admonished, - (e) that the person undertake training, or retraining, of a nature specified by the PSC, - (f) that the person receive counselling of a nature specified by the PSC.
+- that the person make an apology of a kind specified by the PSC, (b) - that the person make reparation as specified by the PSC for the conduct the (c) subject of the complaint.